We started working with a new client this week – a private-sector company with 9 employees.

 In his words, he’d “finally found an HR company that understood small business”.

-Yes, he was still in contract with Bright HR, but he signed up with us too, because he could see Bright HR’s advice for what it was – corporate, ‘one size fits all’, and unhelpful for small business.
+Yes, he was still in contract with the other HR provider, but he signed up with us too, because he could see their advice for what it was – corporate, ‘one size fits all’, and unhelpful for small businesses.

 Two things: